swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   /// uninitialized memory referenced by this buffer slice, leaving the
   /// source memory uninitialized and this buffer slice's memory initialized.
   ///
-  /// The region of memory starting at the beginning of this buffer slice and
+  /// Prior to calling the `moveInitialize(fromContentsOf:)` method on a
-  /// covering `source.count` instances of its `Element` type must be
+  /// buffer slice, the memory it references must be uninitialized,
-  /// uninitialized, or `Element` must be a trivial type.
-After calling
+  /// or its `Element` type must be a trivial type.
+After the call,
+  /// the memory referenced by the buffer slice up to, but not including,
-  /// `moveInitialize(fromContentsOf:)`, the region is initialized and
+  /// the returned index is initialized.
+The memory referenced by
-  /// the region of memory underlying `source` is uninitialized.
+  /// `source` is uninitialized after the function returns.
+  /// The buffer slice must reference enough memory to accommodate
+  /// `source.count` elements.
   ///
+  /// The returned index is the position of the next uninitialized element
+  /// in the buffer slice, one past the index of the last element written.
+  /// If `source` contains no elements, the returned index is equal to the
+  /// slice's `startIndex`.
+If `source` contains as many elements as the slice
+  /// can hold, the returned index is equal to the slice's `endIndex`.
+  ///
+  /// - Precondition: `self.count` >= `source.count`
+  ///
-  /// - Parameter source: A buffer containing the values to copy.
+  /// - Parameter source: A buffer slice containing the values to copy.
+  ///     The memory region underlying `source` must be initialized.
 The memory
-  ///   region underlying `source` must be initialized.
-The memory regions
-  ///   referenced by `source` and this buffer may overlap.
+  ///     regions referenced by `source` and this buffer slice may overlap.
-  /// - Returns: An index one past the last replaced element in the buffer,
+  /// - Returns: An index to the next uninitialized element in the buffer,
   ///     or `endIndex`.
   public func moveInitialize<Element>(
     fromContentsOf source: Slice<UnsafeMutableBufferPointer<Element>>
   ) -> Index